johanna-herrmann/files-crud-documentation/web/docs/usage/cli.md

 ### Random
 If username or password is not given, random string is generated for it. \
-The random string consist of 6 bytes for username, 15 bytes for password, base64url-encoded
+The random string consists of 6 bytes for username, 15 bytes for password, each base64url-encoded.

 Examples:
 * username: `d1J0N25S`